vimaleurakaa/Balance-Plus-Website/README.md

 # Balance Plus Website

-A Physiotheraphy Clinic,
+A Physiotherapy Clinic Website,
-Online Virtual Consultation Booking Website | Bootstrap-3
+Online Virtual Consultation Booking Website | Built with Boostrap.

+Custom form data google forms api is used to POST the request.
+Google Reviews API is used to the review section from Google.
+SEO Optimisation, Semantic TAGS

+Header & Footer Created as a Reusable template.

+Razor Pay API integrated